Femia > Health Library > Pregnancy > Pregnancy week by week > 2 Weeks pregnant: What to expect in your body

 The bottom line

 At 2 weeks pregnant, your body is focused on ovulation, not yet on pregnancy.
 This week is crucial for those trying to conceive, as it’s when your fertility peaks.
 Symptoms may resemble premenstrual or ovulation signs rather than pregnancy-specific changes.
 Tracking ovulation, maintaining a balanced diet, and using self-care practices can help optimize your chances for conception in the coming weeks.
+You can track pregnancy symptoms in the app like Femia.

 References